skandog/skandog/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning full stack software development with the School of Code!
+- 🌱 I’m currently learning a lot with the School of Code!
-- 🔭 I’m have most recently been working on Streamlit applications analysing the NYC rental market
+- 🔭 I’m have previously developed Streamlit applications analysing the NYC rental market